SAP-samples/btp-developer-guide-cap/documentation/saas/2-preparefordeployment.md

           URL: https://<provider tenant subdomain>.launchpad.${default-domain}
       ```

-   4. Delete:
+   4. Delete the requires section:
         ```yaml
             requires:
               - name: srv-api
+                group: destinations
+                properties:
+                  name: srv-api # must be used in xs-app.json as well
+                  url: ~{srv-url}
+                  forwardAuthToken: true
         ```
-6. Update the build parameters if you haven't done this already:
+2. Update the build parameters if you haven't done this already:

    ```yaml
     build-parameters: